oveits/dcos-aws/README.md

 ## TODO:
 for small AMI's, the variables MasterEbsOptimized and SlaveEbsOptimized must always be false.
+- Coupling of instance types and EBS optimization.
+  For small instance types, the variables MasterEbsOptimized and SlaveEbsOptimized must always be false, since small instance types do not support EBS optimization.
+In the moment, we do not verify, whether the configuration is correct, which leads to the CloudFormation Stack to be stuck in CREATE_IN_PROGRESS and a rollback after some time.

-See [Instance Types That Support EBS Optimization](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSOptimized.html#ebs-optimization-support) to see, which AMI types support EBS Optimization
+  See [Instance Types That Support EBS Optimization](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSOptimized.html#ebs-optimization-support) to see, which instance types support EBS Optimization